From axion quality and naturalness problems to a high-quality $\mathbb{Z}_{N}$ QCD relaxion: High-quality QCD relaxion

 Note that, in additional to the QCD and relaxion parameters, we have two additional free parameters $\epsilon_b$ and $\g$, constrained by three inequalities.
 The cut-off of the Higgs mass $\Lambda$ is also constrained by the consistency of the effective theory as $f \gtrsim \Lambda\gtrsim 4\pi v'$.
 Other constraints from the success of the relaxion mechanism are described in Appendix \ref{app:relaxion}; the upshot is that a successful relaxation of the EW scale requires the additional condition

-Finally, as mentioned above, we must ensure that the values of $\e_b$ and $\g$ are consistent with the change of the QCD scale as the Higgs vev changes~\footnote{The requirement of up and down quark masses are lighter than the corresponding QCD scale in the $k=0$ sector, leads to a constraint on $\e_b$ as a function of $\g$ which depends on the ratio of $y_u'/y_u^{\rm SM}$.
-However, this condition can be satisfied for the whole range of $\g$ our model admits, for at least one value of the $y_u$ ratio and, thus, is not shown in Fig.~\ref{fig:HQQCD}.}, i.e. $\L_{\rm QCD}' > \L_{\rm QCD}'(\gamma)$, which roughly translates to the constraint \cite{Berezhiani:2000gh,Hook:2014cda,Fukuda:2015ana}
+Finally, as mentioned above, we must ensure that the values of $\e_b$ and $\g$ are consistent with the change of the QCD scale as the Higgs vev changes, i.e. $\L_{\rm QCD}' > \L_{\rm QCD}'(\gamma)$, which roughly translates to the constraint \cite{Berezhiani:2000gh,Hook:2014cda,Fukuda:2015ana}